 - Master’s by Course (1 year), which involves courses aligned with the IT industry requirements

 - Master's by Project (2 years), which involves courses aligned with the IT industry needs and also includes a limited research project

 - Master's by Thesis (2 years), which requires fewer courses and involves a more substantial research project

-NEW - Specialization Now Available in Artificial Intelligence
+Specialization in Artificial Intelligence

 The Department of Computer Science is offering a two-year, thesis-based Master of Science in Computer Science (MSc) program with a specialization in Artificial Intelligence (AI).
-This program will offer a Fall and Winter intake.

 Students will develop the skills and knowledge to conduct research in the field of Computer Science with a focus on core AI techniques.
 Upon completion, students will be able to apply and select appropriate AI algorithms and techniques in a variety of industrial sectors and further advance the AI-related research.
 Topics will include deep learning, natural language processing, machine learning, image processing, pattern recognition, and other emerging technologies.
 Finally, students will develop research and application-based ethical awareness.

 Please note: The AI Specialization is not eligible for the Co-operative Option.

 MSc Computer Science Co-operative Program Option - For Project and Thesis based students, only:

 A graduate student will normally be admitted to the co-operative program option after completion of two terms, for a starting date in May.
 Students are expected to obtain an aggregate of 80% or more and must have taken at least 4 half credit courses (excluding non-credit courses, project and thesis).